Saul-Ordonez/taproom_code_review/README.md

 ## Description

-This React app allows users to
+This React app allows users to views beers available at their local taproom and see how much beer is left in each keg.
+It also allows an admin to edit and delete beers that are no longer available.

 ## Diagram